Two men rescue woman from truck in Genesee River: ‘Wasn’t letting her go’

 ROCHESTER, N.Y.
-(WROC) — Around 1:30 Saturday morning, Wayne Hadsell and his nephew Ashton Reamore were unwinding on his docked boat on the Genesee River, from an evening out on the lake.
+(WROC) — Around 1:30 a.m. on Saturday, Wayne Hadsell and his nephew Ashton Reamore were unwinding on his docked boat on the Genesee River, from an evening out on the lake.

 Then, they saw a pickup truck leave the dock across the river, and go flying through the air by the Pelican’s Nest restaurant.